lakwarus/BallerinaHackathon-ApacheCon2019/README.md

 # BallerinaHackathon-ApacheCon2019

-Come hack some Ballerina code!
-Ballerina is a statically typed, concurrent programming language, focusing on network interaction and structured data.
-It is intended to be the core of a language-centric middleware platform.
-At the Ballerina Hackathon room, you can meet the language creators and learn

-- The basics of the language
-- How you can design and implement microservices using Ballerina
-- How to easily deploy Ballerina artifacts to Kubernetes and Docker

-Join us at Lake Mead I and II on Wednesday, September 11 on the lower level.
-Hack some code and win 4 front row tickets to the #1 greatest show in Las Vegas history - Absinthe.
-Learn more at https://ballerina.io.
+This repo contains the work that was submitted during the Ballerina Hackathon at ApacheCon North America 2019, which was held from September 11 - 12.

+To stand a chance to win 4 VIP tickets to the #1 show in Las Vegas, submit your GitHub repo here.
+We will then review and select the best project at the end of each day.

+To learn more about Ballerina visit https://ballerina.io.

 ## Hackathon Work

-Submit your github repo
+Please add your git repo link here

+- sample 1 (git repo link)